lance-hardy/100-days-of-code/log.md

 **Thoughts:** While I'm still wanting a Cloud Architect or DevOps role focused on AWS services and Kubernetes, I would consider web/front end development.
 80%+ of all job postings I see are looking for Typescript/React.
 Should be a lateral move with my experience in javascript and Express.js.

 **Link(s) to work**: Wait for more significant changes.
 Progress in this log.

+### Day 8: April 10, 2025

+**Today's Progress**: Typescript!
+Created a new project folder, updated my npm version, updated nvm, reinstalled node with nvm, uninstalled node from homebrew, installed Typescript, configured VS Code to gracefully handle Typescript, created a few Typescript files to compile and review javascript output.

+**Thoughts:** Okay, this could be cool...

+**Link(s) to work**: Wait for more significant changes.
+Progress in this log.